-Mr. Joseph Rodrick Law, aged 44, joined the Company on 22 July 2022.
-Mr. Law is a member of Audit Committee, Nomination Committee and Remuneration Committee of the Company.
-Mr. Law is an entrepreneur, investor, bestselling author, visiting professor and philanthropist.
-He is the Chairman of J Global Limited, a consulting firm serving companies across Australia, Hong Kong, China, Southeast Asia, India, the United States, and Europe.
+Mr. Joseph Rodrick Law, aged 45, joined the Company on 22 July 2022.
+He is a member of the Audit Committee, Nomination Committee, and Remuneration Committee of the Company.

+Mr. Law is an entrepreneur, investor, bestselling author, visiting professor, and philanthropist.
+He serves as the Chairman and CEO of J Global Limited, a consultancy firm providing strategic services to private and public companies across multiple regions, including Australia, Hong Kong, Southeast Asia, India, the United States, and Europe.